elhananby/fly_video_filtering/README.md

 # Fly Video Filtering

-This Python package processes a folder of fly videos to detect objects (presumably flies) within specified frame ranges using OpenCV.
+This Python package processes a folder of fly videos to detect flies within specified frame ranges using OpenCV.
 It supports two detection methods: thresholding and background subtraction.
 The script outputs a CSV file listing videos where objects were detected in at least a specified percentage of frames.

 ## Installation